Global regulator flags change in how banks calculate capital

 Some regulators have lost patience with Basel and are introducing rules nationally that are tougher than Basel III.

-The United States has introduced a much tougher leverage ratio on lenders and Britain may force banks which use internal risk models to publish capital calculations using the so-called standardized model as well.
+The United States has introduced a much tougher leverage ratio on lenders and Britain may force banks which use internal risk models to publish capital calculations using the so-called standardised model as well.